ratmav/yeet/README.md

 **n4**: can probably use ansible to automate target setup steps 1-10 with tasks running on the host and then the target.

 **n5**: at this point, you should be able to start the target in headless mode with virtualbox and work over ssh if you'd like.

+**n6**: i got the a "hello, world"-level kernel mod to build and install, however rebuilding and reloading the module on the fly became tricky with `modprobe`. as i researched the issue, i discovered that things like bios settings, etc. may have an impact, so i opted to punt and simply automate restoring the entire vm to a clean ready state via a snapshot as part of the build process. it'd be worth figuring out if there's better way to do that; i took a sledgehammer to it. that said, the sledgehammer works.